 Heat Pump Issues

-Many people ask, what exactly is a heat pump?
+One of the most common questions we receive from our HVAC customers is, what exactly is a heat pump?
 Heat pumps are devices that heat from an initial source to a destination called a “heat sink” by using mechanical energy.
 In layman’s terms, heat pumps absorb heat from a cold space and release it to a warmer one.
 Therefore, a heat pump can actually be used for cooling, keeping a device (or space) and its contents cold.
 When a heat pump is used for heating, it works in the opposite direction, by releasing heat into the conditioned space rather than the surrounding environment.

-Heat pumps are highly recommended for heating homes because they are three or more times more efficient than electrical heaters.
+Heat pumps are highly recommended for heating homes by most quality HVAC companies because they are three or more times more efficient than electrical heaters.
 If you want to keep your home warm and save money on your power bill, installing a heat pump is an excellent decision.
 The need for heat pump repair can stem from a variety of internal and external sources.
 Whether the problem is from your heat pump malfunctioning, or from an external source, Superior Mechanical can help you diagnose and solve your problems with professional heat pump repair service.
 You don’t want to be left shivering or sweltering when you experience an unforeseen problem with your home’s heat pump.
 Some common issues and explanations for problems that you may encounter with a heat pump:

 My heat pump won’t turn on:

 If your heat pump does not turn on, it means that there is no power being sent to the heat pump.
 This means that there is the possibility that it is an electrical problem.
 It may be a tripped circuit breaker, or blown fuse, which can be relatively simple fixes.
 Electrical problems may also stem from wiring problems or loose terminals, in which case it is best to have it worked on by a professional, as electrical work can be incredibly dangerous if you are not completely familiar with what you’re working on.
+Our professional, courteous HVAC technicians are well equipped to handle any electrical problems you may be dealing with with your HVAC machine– and, most importantly, we can handle them safely.

 The heat pump may also not be turning on because of a problem with a mechanism of the heat pump.
 A bad transformer, or bad heat pump contactor may be the culprit.
 You may be dealing with compressor overload which may be caused by obstructed outer coils, or a high/low pressure cut out that is open, which can be caused by low refrigerant, which is usually an indication of a larger problem.
 Another common reason for a heat pump not turning on is due to a problem with the thermostat, which causes the thermostat to not send an “on” signal to the heat pump.
+Again, a skilled HVAC company like Superior Mechanical can help with this problem with ease.

 My heat pump won’t start, but I hear a humming noise: